 Students expand on their Freshman year service trip with the Sophomore Retreat Experience (S.R.E.).
 Students stay at D.A. overnight and go to local community centers the next morning for a day of service.
 In the evening, they return to D.A. to celebrate mass and reflect on their service.

 Building upon their Christian Ethics curriculum, students work in small groups to advocate for a cause about which they are passionate.
-They present the results of their four month advocacy to the D.A. community during a fair in June.
+They present the results of their four month advocacy to the D.A. community during the JAXPO Fair in June.
 Recent topics have included bullying, the portrayal of women in the media, education reform, and teenage homelessness.